5 Best Benchtop Band Saws – Small Bandsaws Reviewed in 2023

 1. Grizzly G0555HX Deluxe Benchtop Band Saw – Best Overall

-We really had to go deep searching for things to complain about, but if there’s any caveat at all with this saw, it’s that it’s hard to stop.
-Without a quick brake, the blade tends to keep running for several seconds after you switch it off.
-We also recommend swapping out the factory-installed blade for heavier-duty work like log ripping.
+We had to go deep searching for features to complain about, but if there’s any caveat at all with this saw, it’s that it’s hard to stop.
+Without a quick brake, the blade keeps running for several seconds after you switch it off.
+We recommend swapping out the factory-installed blade for heavier-duty work like log ripping.
+Overall, we think the Grizzly is the best benchtop bandsaw of the year.

 - Next-level performance